Courts

 Wellbeing survey of Australia’s judiciary reveals risk of distress and burnout

-University of Melbourne survey of the wellbeing of judges and magistrates shows judiciary coping well with high stress, but many show risk of distress, burnout
+The first survey into the wellbeing of judges and magistrates reveals a judiciary coping well with high stress work, but many show signs of distress and risk of burnout

 Trial by Ouija Board: When jurors misbehave